Wonderland High

 THE TRUE HEART OF WONDERLAND WILL BE SHOWN

-Replacing “ODE” in the first line with “CODE,” they decide that maybe the golden dog whistle is the “golden horn” and, after some initial hesitation, decide Arthur should blow it.
+Replacing “ODE” in the first line with “CODE,” they decide that maybe the golden dog whistle is the “golden horn” and after some initial hesitation, decide that Arthur should blow it.
 He does.

 Nothing happens.
-Stan shows up and they tell him what’s going on.
-Arthur blows the whistle again and a few more students stop by to see what is happening.
-Soon most of the student body is there and our friends realize that the students are “the heart of Wonderland,” called there in time of need by the whistle.
-With Alice’s encouragement, Arthur talks to the throng, inspiring them to use their minds, make their own decisions, voice their opinions and most importantly, vote for whom they really want for Lobster King and Queen (“The Heart Of Wonderland”).
+Stan shows up, and they tell him what’s going on.
+Arthur blows the whistle again, and a few more students stop by to see what is happening.
+Soon, most of the student body is there, and our friends realize that the students are “the heart of Wonderland,” called there in time of need by the whistle.
+With Alice’s encouragement, Arthur talks to the throng, inspiring them to use their minds, make their own decisions, voice their opinions and – most importantly – vote for whomever they really want for Lobster King and Queen (“The Heart of Wonderland”).

 After the first defeat in the history of the school, students still show up for the Lobster Ball “Victory Dance.”
-The Tweedle Twins, Alicia, Preston and Parker all share their thoughts about Allison, and how she caused so much distraction that Paul couldn’t concentrate on anything.
-Allison and Paul show up, and, Allison unbowed, tells Paul that at least she can still look forward to being crowned Lobster Queen.
+The Tweedle Twins, Alicia, Preston and Parker all share their thoughts about Allison, how she caused so much distraction that Paul couldn’t concentrate on anything.
+Allison and Paul show up, and an unbowed Allison tells Paul that at least she can still look forward to being crowned Lobster Queen.
 Our friends gather and wonder how Allison will react if her version of events doesn’t play out.
 Sure enough, in a stunning upset, Harry and Marianne are crowned Lobster King and Queen.
-The old code has been broken and this is the beginning of new day in Wonderland, where all are welcome and their uniqueness is celebrated.
-Harry takes the stage and moves to the dance floor where he invites Marianne and everyone else to “Come Join the Dance.”
+The old code has been broken, and this is the beginning of new day in Wonderland, where all are welcome and their uniqueness is celebrated.
+Harry takes the stage and moves to the dance floor, where he invites Marianne and everyone else to “Come Join the Dance.”

 Casting